karthikeyan23/karthikeyan23.github.io/_posts/2018-05-24-AI-Introduction.md

 <p>For a brief period of time, the main motivation for mankind is to develop machines with predictable behavior.
 Let it be a wheel, a calculator, a car, or even a space rocket, the purpose was always to develop machines to perform a particular task with predictable outcome or behavior.</p>

 <p>Now the world is moving towards the next generation of machines which are widely categorized as machines with Artificial intelligence.
 Let it be a phone that understands the natural language or a car that drives itself, these are going to impact the way we live and experience life in a larger way.</p>
 <p>To understand and appreciate this Artificial intelligence, we must first have a better understanding of what is human intelligence. <blockquote>"Human intelligence is the cognitive ability to learn, form concepts, understand, apply logic, and reason, including the capacities to recognize patterns, comprehend ideas, plan, solve problems, make decisions, retain information, and use language to communicate.
-Intelligence enables humans to experience and think" - Wikipedia.</blockquote>
+Intelligence enables humans to experience and think" - Wikipedia.</blockquote> <br>
 This leaves us with a question - Can machines be programmed to have intelligence like humans?</p>

 <p>The word ‘Programming' literally means a precise sequence of instructions enabling a computer to perform a task.
 If the purpose of the machine is to perform a task that it is programmed to, can it ever be an intellectual?
 With that sense, the statement 'Programming an Artificial Intelligent machine' itself seems to be an oxymoron. </p>